vvo/docs/source/index.html.md

 [Netlify](http://www.netlify.com) builds, deploys and hosts your front end.

+Deploying a new site with Netlify is so simple it fits in a tweet:

 ``` shell
 npm install netlify-cli -g
 cd my-site-folder
 netlify deploy
 ```

-Deploying a new site with Netlify is so simple it fits in a tweet. -->

 This is all you need to deploy a static site folder, but Netlify can do much more for you.